Prukutu/AOES-CLIM-CLIM680-Intro/_episodes/01-syllabus.md

 >
 > Access the Notebook for this class using MS Teams, by clicking on Class Notebook -> Collaboration Space -> Class Collaborative Documents -> Current Date
 >
-> 1. Add your name to the Roll Call in the Document
+> 1. Add your preferred name and pronouns to the Roll Call in the Document
-> 2. This document is also accessible via OneNote in OneDrive.
-Can you find how to access it?
-> 3. Under Icebreaker in the document, describe your work in 3 words.
+> 2. Under Icebreaker in the document, describe your work/reserach interests in 3 words.
 >
 {: .challenge}